How to Become a Therapist in Texas

 1. Acquire a bachelor’s degree

 Regardless of what type of therapist you hope to become, the first step is to earn a bachelor’s degree from an accredited school.
 There is no specific degree field required, but it’s a good idea to choose a subject that aligns with the duties of a therapist.
+Courses related to psychology, ethics and research, for example, would be beneficial.

-Some common options include:
+Some common undergraduate degrees for future therapists include:

 2. Earn a master's degree